-Golden toilet: Sculptures made from weird things
+In pictures: Ten amazing sculptures made in unexpected ways - CBBC Newsround

 Getty Images

-And finally - hold you're noses because a Russian farmer has made this giant sculpture out of poo!
+Finally, hold your noses for this last work, which a Russian farmer made out of poo!
 Mikhail Bopposov creates a sculpture each year for Chinese New Year.
-As you can see from the picture, this year will be the year of the rooster.
+As you can see from the picture, this one was made for the year of the rooster.

-- Image gallery Amazing miniature sculptures in the tip of a pencil